pieterjandesmedt/vite-et-reves/content/captains-log/2019-10-14-santa-maria-di-leuca-siesta-signore.md

 The first supermarket we found was full of very fresh local products.
 It was also very closed.
 Siesta between 13:00 and 17:00.
 I looked at my clock: 13:05.
 Next supermarket: siesta between 13:00 and 17:30.
 Next one: siesta.
 Next one: siesta.

 The fifth supermarket we found was open.
 Siesta between 13:30 and 17:30.
 The cashiers were already yawning in anticipation and looked a bit miffed when we came in.
-They made a gargantuan effort to stay awake while we tried do find our stuff in record time.
+They made a gargantuan effort to stay awake while we tried to find our stuff in record time.
 We found the prosecco first, so all was well.

 It's the same everywhere.
 I tried to check out of the marina: siesta.
 Went back after a few hours: still siesta.
 When I went to the office in the evening, I was overjoyed to find somebody clicking away on a computer.
 He said: "The office is actually closed.
 Come back tomorrow."